 To view the service providers that can help you find jobs available in your area, click the button to the right

 Contents: To jump to the topic you would like, click on the links below

-Finding a job in these difficult times is not easy, this is even more difficult for many persons with Disabilities.
+Finding a job in these difficult times is not easy, this is even more difficult for many persons with Disabilities, including persons with Intellectual Impairments.
 Stabilizing a job once you have one, is even harder.
 Finding a stable workforce poses many challenges.
 This is largely due to a factors such as:

 - The integration between worker and workplace

 - Health Problems

 - Lack of Assistive Devices in the work place.

 Jobs offered to people with disabilities are scarce & studies have shown a correlation between disabilities and poverty.
 Those who are able to get jobs but unable to stabilize a job are often left discouraged & many who had participated, found that they were paid less when compared to their co-workers.